4 Things Every Teacher Needs to Know About Dyslexia

 1. Students with dyslexia are not lacking in intelligence.

-Studies have shown that people with dyslexia, without exception, have average to above-average intelligence.
+Studies have shown that people with dyslexia often have average to above-average intelligence.
 The root of the issues lies in how these students process information – not in their intelligence.

 2. Dyslexia is genetic.

 Dyslexia is an inherited learning difference.
-There is always a genetic link, even if it wasn’t previously identified.
+There is a genetic link, even if it wasn’t previously identified.
 Grandparents may remember that their child didn’t like reading or had a hard time learning how to read.
 This could be evidence of an undiagnosed case of dyslexia.
-There is always a genetic link.

 3. Students with dyslexia learn differently.